Private AI vs. Enterprise AI: What's the Difference?

 The Enterprise AI Pitch

 If you have been evaluating AI tools for your firm, you have almost certainly heard the enterprise pitch.
 Microsoft Copilot promises AI integrated into the tools you already use, with enterprise-grade security.
 ChatGPT Enterprise offers a version of OpenAI's technology with enhanced privacy controls.
-Google's Duet AI embeds generative AI across Workspace.
+Google's Gemini for Workspace embeds generative AI across Google's productivity suite.

 The pitch is compelling: all the power of consumer AI, but with the security and compliance features your firm needs.
 Enterprise-grade encryption.
 Admin controls.
 Audit logs.
 No training on your data.